An Agentic Framework with LLMs for Solving Complex Vehicle Routing Problems: Related Work

 \subsection{LLM for VRPs}

 One line of work uses LLMs to directly generate or improve VRP solutions.
-For example, OPRO~\citep{yang2024large} attempts to construct solutions outright with an LLM, while LEMA~\citep{liu2024large} leverages the LLM to perform the genetic search itself.
+For example, OPRO~\citep{yang2024large} attempts to construct solutions outright with an LLM, LEMA~\citep{liu2024large} leverages the LLM to perform the genetic search itself, and \cite{jiang2025large} finetune LLM to construct in the end to end manner.
 However, they fall short in terms of solution quality and feasibility.
 Another line of research applies LLMs to generate code for VRPs, which can be broadly categorized into two directions: evolving basic heuristics for conventional VRPs and developing general frameworks for complex VRPs.

 In \emph{evolving basic heuristics}, LLMs are employed to iteratively evolve a simple or existing heuristic within fixed templates or established solvers for conventional VRPs.
 Early work such as EOH~\citep{liu2024evolution} adopts a population-based framework with fixed templates for heuristic evolution.
 ReEvo~\citep{ye2024reevo} further combines evolutionary search with LLM reflections to provide verbal feedback and enhance search efficiency.
-More recently, HSEvo~\citep{dat2025hsevo} and MCTS-AHD~\citep{zhengmonte} have advanced this line of research.
+More recently, HSEvo~\citep{dat2025hsevo} and MCTS-AHD~\citep{zhengmonte} have advanced this line of research. \cite{zhu2026bridging} uses evolution framework to bridge synthetic and real routing problems.
 However, these approaches remain tailored to specific problems, limiting their generality across VRP variants with practical constraints.

 In \emph{developing general frameworks}, LLMs are leveraged as knowledgeable developers to generate function modules with distinct roles, enabling the framework to address diverse and complex VRPs.
 In ARS~\citep{li2025ars} and DRoC~\citep{jiang2025droc}, LLMs generate specific functions to adapt frameworks to different variants, typically relying on handcrafted modules or external solvers.
 However, aligning LLM-generated code with these components remains challenging.
 In ARS, the integration between the LLM and the base algorithm is weak: the handcraft improvement operator and the constraint validation functions generated by the LLM are decoupled, and feasibility can only be verified after optimization, often leading to infeasible solutions.
 In DRoC, the LLM produces code that invokes OR-Tools without genuine knowledge of its internals, relying instead on external retrieval, which may undermine code reliability and reduce solution feasibility.
 In contrast, SGE~\citep{iklassov2024self} eliminates the need for predefined modules or solvers by directly generating code end-to-end.
 However, due to the inherent complexity of full code generation and the absence of effective constraint-handling mechanisms, its applicability is restricted to TSP.
 Moreover, it still depends on handcrafted extraction of instance information (e.g., inputs and constraints), and its overall performance remains uncompetitive.